 Order Rigevidon Contraceptive Pill Online

 Rigevidon is a popular combined oral contraceptive pill used to prevent pregnancy.
 It contains two ingredients to help prevent ovulation, and also to make it harder for sperm to reach the uterus.
-These are ethinylestradiol and levonorgestrel, which are synthetic versions of the naturally occurring female sex hormones, oestrogen and progesterone.
+These are ethinylestradiol and levonorgestrel.
+These are synthetic versions of the naturally occurring female sex hormones, oestrogen and progesterone.

 As with any medication, there are potential side effects and risks associated with this medicine.
-It is important to continue to have all your regular check-ups with your own GP each year to make sure it is safe to continue taking Rigevidon.
+It is important to continue to have check-ups with your own GP each year to make sure it is safe to continue taking Rigevidon.

 How does it work?

 Rigevidon is a hormonal contraceptive with three mechanisms of action.
 The main effect of the medicine is to prevent ovulation each month.
 This is the process of one of your ovaries releasing an egg.